weaviate/weaviate-io/developers/contributor-guide/current/getting-started/git-and-github.md

 cd weaviate
 ```

 * Track the "upstream" repo you forked in order to keep your fork up to date.
-You'll need to add a remote to complete this
+Do this by adding a remote upstream URL to the local repository

 ```
 git remote add upstream https://github.com/semi-technologies/weaviate.git
 ```

-* To check if your local copy has a reference and upstream link to the remote repository in GitHub, run the command below
+* To check if your local copy properly references the upstream repository on GitHub, run the command below

 ```
 git remote -v